cloudwalker9/tweetscon/README.md

 TweetsCon - .NET 6 C# console app sample to consume http stream from tweeter and persist the tweets in SQLLite DB

-## Running on your local machine
+## How to on your local machine
 In ContentStream\appsettings.json file, update the 'TwitterAuthToken' value with the auth token you received from [Twitter Developer] (https://developer.twitter.com/en/products/twitter-api).
-After update press F5 from visual studio.
+After update open .sln file from visual studio and clieck on run.

 ```json